 Think about it: if you are a good therapist, you’ll get a good reputation in your area eventually.
 If you’re really good, you’ll have plenty of clients coming to you.
 You won’t need to be presenting yourself on the Internet.
 Those who do place their names on Internet lists may actually be less competent (but they could also be smart, “early adopters” of this means of findin g c lients).
 At this writing, on the West Coast at least, there seems to be little value in going to the Internet to find a local therapist.

-Picking a Therapist
+Hiring a Therapist

 For the therapy role, you want someone who is very easy to talk to, as well as technically skilled.
 H ere are the four criteria which will likely determine your choice, each to be considered in turn below: